 An experienced Chicago public transportation accident lawyer from TorHoerman Law may be able to help if you or a loved one were in an accident involving public transportation.
 Their knowledge of the legal industry can help you navigate a lawsuit, manage the process and keep it on track, and guide you to resolution.

-Types of Public Transportation
+Types of Public Transportation in Chicago

 Within Illinois, there are almost 60 members in the Illinois Public Transportation Association, ranging from rural areas to the biggest metropolitan area, Chicago.
 Public transportation is available all throughout the state, which is beneficial to many, but accidents can occur.
 Passengers should be aware of the risks and their legal options if involved in a public transportation accident.